Will Colorado State cover the spread vs. New Mexico? Betting Trends, Record ATS

 Additional Colorado State Insights & Trends

-- Colorado State covered eight times in 20 matchups with a spread in conference action last season.
+- Colorado State covered eight times in 20 chances against the spread in conference action last season.

-- Colorado State has a 7-2 record against the spread and a 12-0 record overall when putting up more than 67.2 points.
+- Colorado State is 7-2 against the spread and 12-0 overall when scoring more than 67.2 points.

 Bet on this or any college basketball matchup at BetMGM